3vanlock/wal_vtop/README.md

 ## About

-`wal_vtop` is a small Python utility meant to work with `wal` by reading colors generated into a JSON file and translating them into a JSON `vtop` theme file.
+`wal_vtop` is a small Python utility meant to work with `wal` by reading colors generated from a JSON file and translating them into a JSON-based `vtop` theme file.

 ## Install

 ### Requirements

 ## Use

 **Be sure you've run `wal` at least once to generate colors.json file.**